Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add vector tiled layer from custom style/README.md

 ## How it works

-1. Construct an `AGSArcGISVectorTiledLayer` with the URL of a custom style from AGOL.
+1. Construct an `ArcGISVectorTiledLayer` with the URL of a custom style from AcrGIS Online.
-2. Alternatively, construct an `AGSArcGISVectorTiledLayer` by taking a portal item offline and apply it to an offline vector tile package:
+2. Alternatively, construct an `ArcGISVectorTiledLayer` by taking a portal item offline and apply it to an offline vector tile package:
     i.
-Create an `AGSPortalItem` using the URL of a custom style.
+Create a `PortalItem` using the URL of a custom style.
     ii.
-Create an `AGSExportVectorTilesTask` using the portal item.
+Create an `ExportVectorTilesTask` using the portal item.
     iii.
-Get the `AGSExportVectorTilesJob` using `AGSExportVectorTilesTask.exportStyleResourceCacheJob(withDownloadDirectory:)`.
+Get the `ExportVectorTilesJob` using `ExportVectorTilesTask.makeExportStyleResourceCacheJob(itemResourceCacheURL:)`.
     iv.
-Start the job using  `AGSExportVectorTilesJob.start(statusHandler:completion:)`.
+Start the job using  `ExportVectorTilesJob.start()`.
     v.
-Construct an `AGSVectorTileCache` using the name of the local vector tile package.
+Construct an `VectorTileCache` using the path of the local vector tile package.
     vi.
-Once the job is complete, construct an `AGSArcGISVectorTiledLayer` using the vector tile cache and the `AGSItemResourceCache` from the job's result.
+Once the job is complete, construct an `ArcGISVectorTiledLayer` using the vector tile cache and the `ItemResourceCache` from the job's result.
-3. Create an `AGSBasemap` from the `AGSArcGISVectorTiledLayer`.
+3. Create an `Basemap` from the `ArcGISVectorTiledLayer`.
-4. Assign the `AGSBasemap` to the map's `basemap`.
+4. Assign the basemap to the map's `basemap`.

 ## Relevant API